Abdelfattaah/VIDEO-CHAT-USING-DJANGO/README.md

 It's a Group video calling application using the Agora Web SDK with a Django backend.

+This project include the following features:
+-Group and peer to peer video calling
+-full controls such as muting your mic
+-turning your camera off
+-displaying usernames (uing sqllite)

 ### How to run this project:

 1 - Clone the repo